achennings/achennings.github.io/index.md

 ## Publications

+1. **Hennings, A. C.**, McCaly, M. Lewis-Peaock, J. A., & Dunsmoor, J. E. (In Prep).
+Retroactive enhancements of weak memory associated with misattribution to a more salient context.

-1. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (In Prep).
+2. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (In Prep).
 Dissociable neural reinstatement of emotional memories in human PFC.

-2. McClay, M, **Hennings, A. C.**, Reidel, A, & Dunsmoor, J. E. (Submitted).
+3. McClay, M, **Hennings, A. C.**, Reidel, A, & Dunsmoor, J. E. (Accepted).
 The features that shape fear: How emotional intensity and threat relevance interact to guide fear learning.
-[Preprint](https://doi.org/10.31234/osf.io/ckf8d)
+Neuropsychologia.

-3. **Hennings, A. C.**, Bibb, S. A., Lewis-Peacock, J. A., Dunsmoor, J. E. (Accepted).
+4. **Hennings, A. C.**, Bibb, S. A., Lewis-Peacock, J. A., Dunsmoor, J. E. (Accepted).
 The effect of top-down thought suppression on fear extinction generalization.
+Behavioural Brain Research.

-4. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (2020).
+5. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (2020).
 Contextual reinstatement promotes extinction generalization in healthy adults but not PTSD.
 [Neuropsychologia.](https://doi.org/10.1016/j.neuropsychologia.2020.107573)

-5. Keller, N. E., **Hennings, A. C.**, & Dunsmoor, J. E. (2020).
+6. Keller, N. E., **Hennings, A. C.**, & Dunsmoor, J. E. (2020).
 Behavioral and neural processes in counterconditioning: past and future directions.
 [Behaviour Research and Therapy.](https://doi.org/10.1016/j.brat.2019.103532)